 “I'm not sick, but I'm not well” is a cool song by the band Harvey Danger, but it also reminds me of how many people feel these days.

-I see a lot of people who don’t have serious health problems, they’re not sick but not well either, sometimes people forget how good they can feel if they can get rid of those niggling symptoms that they have.
+I see a lot of people who don't have serious health problems; they're not sick but not well either.
+Sometimes people forget how good they can feel if they can get rid of those niggling symptoms they have.

-These minor symptoms can include many different body systems and may seem unrelated, but if you address one or two key areas this can make an amazing difference to your health and energy.
+These minor symptoms can include many different body systems and may seem unrelated, but if you address one or two key areas, this can make a fantastic difference to your health and energy.

 Symptoms like bloating, gas, reflux, indigestion, constipation or diarrhea.

-Sometimes it is just simple dietary changes that are needed to make a dramatic difference to these types of symptoms, like cutting out gluten or dairy which are common causes of digestion problems.
+Sometimes it is just simple dietary changes that are needed to make a dramatic difference in these types of symptoms, like cutting out gluten or dairy, which are common causes of digestion problems.

 This can be related to poor sleep, inactivity, or maybe an early sign of insulin resistance, but other possible causes are hormonal problems like adrenal/ cortisol issues or thyroid problems.

 We can do extensive thyroid and adrenal testing at Planet Naturopath, the best way to test adrenal function is with the DUTCH hormone test.

-This can be related to many things including a diet high in carbohydrates and simple sugars, adrenal fatigue, and nutritional deficiencies.
+This can be related to many things, including a diet high in carbohydrates and simple sugars, adrenal issues, and nutritional deficiencies.

 The latest research shows that even digestion function has an impact on your brain health.